Things to Do in Worcester, New England’s Second Largest City

 Transportation In and Around Worcester

-A bus stop located on Assumption's campus provides students with affordable and reliable public transportation, as well as a gateway to the heart of Worcester.
-While students generally stay local on weekends, Boston and Providence are a quick drive, train or bus ride away. .
+While students generally stay local on weekends, Boston and Providence are a quick drive, train or bus ride away.
 From downtown Worcester, students can take a commuter rail to Boston and access regional and national bus service.
-International airports are located in Boston, Providence, Hartford and New York City, and Worcester's own regional airport offers always expanding services from JetBlue.
+International airports are located in Boston, Providence, Hartford and New York City, and Worcester's own regional airport offers always expanding services from JetBlue, Delta, and American Airlines.

 Cross Registration: Access to Hundreds of Classes